Euro 2020: England make history with Wembley win over Denmark | DW | 07.07.2021

 "Now we have Italy.
 We will celebrate a little bit then focus on Italy."

-The Azzurri will provided the opposition on Sunday, but on Wednesday London was lit up after an emotional 120 minutes at Wembley.
+The Azzurri will provide the opposition on Sunday, but on Wednesday London was lit up after an emotional 120 minutes at Wembley.

 After a goalless second half, England secured a place in their first tournament final since 1966 in extra-time when Raheem Sterling was brought down in the box by Joakim Maehle.

-Denmark keeper Kasper Schmeichel had provided the heroics throughout the 120 minutes and saved Kane's penalty, but it was the England captain pounced on the rebound to drive home the winner.
+Denmark keeper Kasper Schmeichel had provided the heroics throughout the 120 minutes and saved Kane's penalty, but the England captain pounced on the rebound to drive home the winner.

 The belief that football is coming home has never been stronger.